ClassicDIY/ClassicMQTT/README.md

 <p>
 The code for the ClassicMQTT publisher has been implemented for the <a href="https://www.amazon.ca/Development-Wireless-Module-Bluetooth-Arduino/dp/B07HG5XHLB/ref=sr_1_7?crid=2TVCRO81CV0D4&keywords=esp32+development+board&qid=1580566571&sprefix=esp32%2Caps%2C367&sr=8-7">ESP32 dev board</a> and for the <a href="https://www.raspberrypi.org/products/raspberry-pi-4-model-b/">Raspberry Pi</a>.

+Please refer to the <a href="https://github.com/graham22/ClassicMQTT/wiki">ClassicMQTT wiki</a> for more information
 </p>

 <p align="center">